Skip to main content

 Cold starts and the weight delivery network

 The slowest part of a cold start is loading model weights, which can reach hundreds of gigabytes.
 Baseten addresses this with the Baseten Delivery Network (BDN), a multi-tier caching system for model weights.
 When you first deploy, BDN mirrors your model weights from the source repository to Baseten’s own blob storage.
 After that, no cold start depends on an upstream service like Hugging Face or S3.
-When a new replica starts, the BDN agent on the node fetches a manifest for the weights, downloads them through an in-cluster cache (shared across all pods in the cluster), and stores them in a node-level cache (shared across all replicas on the same node).
-Identical files across different models are deduplicated, so a GLM fine-tune that shares most weights with the base model only downloads the delta.
+When a new replica starts, the BDN agent on the node fetches a manifest for the weights, downloads them through an in-cluster cache (shared across all replicas in the cluster), and stores them in a node-level cache (shared across replicas on the same node).
+Identical files across different models are deduplicated, so a fine-tune that shares most weights with the base model only downloads the delta.
 Subsequent cold starts on the same node or in the same cluster are significantly faster than the first.
 Container images use streaming, so the model begins loading weights before the image download completes.
+BDN serves training jobs the same way.
+Mount weights and training data into your training container from any supported source, and BDN caches them so subsequent jobs start faster.

 Environments and promotion

-Every model starts with a development deployment: a single replica with scale-to-zero enabled and live reload for fast iteration.
-When the model is ready for production traffic, promote it to an environment.
-The production environment exists by default.
-You can create additional environments—like staging, shadow, or canary—for testing and gradual rollouts.
-Each environment has a stable endpoint URL, its own autoscaling settings, and dedicated metrics.
-The endpoint URL remains constant when you promote new deployments, so your application code doesn’t need to change.
-Promotion replaces the current deployment in an environment with the new one.
-The new deployment inherits the environment’s autoscaling settings.
-Baseten demotes the previous deployment and scales it to zero, allowing you to roll back by re-promoting it.
-You can also push directly to an environment with truss push --environment staging to skip the development stage.
-Only one promotion can be active per environment at a time to prevent conflicting updates.
+Every model starts as a development deployment with scale-to-zero and live reload, configured for fast iteration.
+When the model is ready for production traffic, promote it to a named environment like production, staging, or canary.
+Each environment has its own stable URL, autoscaling settings, and metrics.
+Promoting a new deployment swaps it in for the previous one and inherits the environment’s autoscaling settings.
+The endpoint URL stays constant when you promote, so your application code doesn’t need to change.
+Baseten demotes the previous deployment and scales it to zero, so you can roll back by re-promoting it.
+To skip the development stage, push directly to an environment with truss push --environment staging.
+Only one promotion can be active per environment at a time, which prevents conflicting updates.
+See Deployment concepts for the full set of resource and CI/CD options.